jhrcook/tidy-tuesday/README.md

 This data set was not very interesting to me as the numerical values were basically all derived from a single value, making it very difficult to avoid highly correlative covariates when modeling.
-Still, I got some practice at creating an interpreting miced-effects models.
+Still, I got some practice at creating an interpreting mixed-effects models.

 ![](./2020-04-28_broadway-weekly-grosses_files/figure-gfm/unnamed-chunk-3-1.png)